-Notices regarding the solicitation "Research on Juvenile Reoffending, Fiscal Year 2021"
+Notices regarding the solicitation "Research and Evaluation of Trafficking in Persons, Fiscal Year 2021"

 April 5, 2021: NIJ has extended the Applications JustGrants deadline to April 8, 2021, 11:59 pm ET.

 March 3, 2021: A separate project management plan is not required.
 However, the discussion of capabilities and competencies in the main body of the proposal narrative should outline the management plan and organization that connects the goals and objectives of the project.